bootphon/abkhazia/README.md

 of speech recordings typically used in speech engineering, linguistics or cognitive science research.

 **Abkhazia requires python>=3.6 instead.
-The last version comaptible with python2 is [abkhazia-0.3.1](https://github.com/bootphon/abkhazia/releases/tag/v0.3.1)**
+The last version compatible with python2 is [abkhazia-0.3.1](https://github.com/bootphon/abkhazia/releases/tag/v0.3.1)**